qvga/RecyclerViewCursorAdapter/README.md

 ## Example:

-### Listing fruits in a fruitbasket from SQLite using CursorAdapter and RecyclerView
+### Listing fruits in a fruitbasket using CursorAdapter and RecyclerView

 Create a class that represents the Fruit.